-Enable DHCP Check this box to enable the DHCP server on Server: your router.
+Enable DHCP Check this box to enable the DHCP server on your Server: router.
 Uncheck to disable this function.

-DHCP IP Address Enter the starting and ending IP addresses for Range: the DHCP server's IP assignment.
+DHCP IP Enter the starting and ending IP addresses for the Address Range: DHCP server's IP assignment.

 Note: If you statically (manually) assign IP addresses to your computers or devices, make sure the IP addresses are outside of this range or you may have an IP conflict.